pongsakorn-h-fusion/GHCP-Workshop/README.md

 1. **Start Early**: Begin preparations at least 1-2 weeks before project kickoff
 2. **Practice in Advance**: Have team members try GitHub and Copilot before workshops
+3. **Track Work Systematically**: Use GitHub Projects and Milestones to maintain visibility of progress
-3. **Communicate Regularly**: Sync progress on a regular basis
+4. **Communicate Regularly**: Sync progress on a regular basis through daily standups and sprint reviews
-4. **Collect Feedback**: Gather feedback after each workshop for improvements
+5. **Collect Feedback**: Gather feedback after each workshop for improvements
-5. **Have a Plan B**: Prepare backup plans for technical issues
+6. **Have a Plan B**: Prepare backup plans for technical issues
-6. **Iterate and Improve**: Use outcomes from each phase to enhance the next
+7. **Iterate and Improve**: Use outcomes from each phase to enhance the next
+8. **Use Issue Templates Consistently**: Ensure all work items are properly documented from the start

 ---